 After correcting the violation, please feel free to notify City staff.
 However, it's not a problem if you don't advise staff - the inspector makes routine re-inspections and will be able to clear your property if the violation is corrected.

 Step 3 - 10-Day Notice to Abate a Nuisance:

 After the 30-day period, the inspector will go out and conduct follow-up inspections.
 As noted in Step 2, if your violation has been corrected, your property will be counted as completed.
 If the violation has not been corrected yet, the inspector will make note of this and a 10-day notice to correct the violation will be sent.

-After the notice has been sent, the property owner will have ten days to: 1) correct the violation, 2) request an administrative hearing.
+After the notice has been sent, the property owner will have ten days to 1) correct the violation, 2) request an administrative meeting.

-If the individual wants to request a hearing, the individual will need to prepare a written request for a hearing and submit it to City staff at City Hall.
-Once City staff receives the written request (email is fine too), an in-person hearing will be scheduled with the Administrative Hearing Officer.
-These hearings can be scheduled to take place after 5pm, Monday-Friday.
+If the individual wants to request a meeting, the individual will need to prepare a written request for a meeting and submit it to City staff at City Hall.
+Once City staff receives the written request (email is fine too), an in-person meeting will be scheduled with the Administrative Hearing Officer.
+These meetings can be scheduled to take place after 5 PM, Monday-Friday.
 These will be scheduled at the next possible date from the request.

-At these hearings, the Administrative Hearing Officer has the ability to grant an extension to allow for an individual to have more time to move towards compliance These extensions can be granted if the mitigating circumstances presented warrant such an extension.
+At these meetings, the Administrative Hearing Officer has the ability to grant an extension to allow for an individual to have more time to move towards compliance These extensions can be granted if the mitigating circumstances presented to warrant such an extension.

 Step 5 - Administrative Order: